 Papilledema

-Papilledema is swelling of the optic nerve head caused by raised intracranial pressure (ICP).
+Papilledema is swelling of the optic nerve caused by increased pressure inside the brain.
+It can signal serious conditions like brain tumours or raised intracranial pressure and needs urgent evaluation.

 Why Papilledema Matters